Help us support our retired and rescue animals, it would make such a difference. Thank you so, so much xxx

-As seen on TV in Ben Fogle's New Lives in the Wild!
+As seen on TV with Ben Fogle's New Lives in the Wild!

 Change your life with one of our courses choose between:

-Learn how to look after all the free-range animals.
+See what it's really like to look after free-range animals.

-Rear a pig - We'll rear one for you!
-The closest thing to having your own piglet.
+Rear a pig - We'll rear a piglet for you!
+The closest thing to having your own pig.

 Learn how to butcher a whole carcass from devising a cutting plan to suit your family, and what to do with each cut, including sausage making, dry cured bacon, hams and salami - as well as all those bits that most people don't use.